pythseq/gigadb-website/docs/DOCKER.md

 ### Supervisor

-The supervisor service runs on the VSFTPD container.
+A fourth service, `supervisor` is required but is already running on the VSFTPD container.
 When it receives a message that the user has clicked on a preview icon on a GigaDB dataset web page, it executes a function to create a preview file which is sent to the S3 bucket.

 The following commands can be used to check the status of supervisor and start/stop the process: